straybiker/HA-load-balancer/README.md

 >[!Tip]
 >Once the monthly peak consumption passes the set power limit of the loadbalancer, you can increase this limit to the new monthly peak via an automation.
 Do not forget to reset this at the beginning of the month.

+## PV optimalization
+ - pv_prioritized is only applicable to Eco mode and when enabled, the car will charge purely on solar power if the remaining solar power, not consumed by household consumption, is enough to charge the car.
+If there is not enough solar power, power from the grid will be used to charge up to power_limit.
+This combination is usefull to use as much solar power as possible but make sure the car is charged in the end.
+ - With Solar charging, only remaining solar power is used.
+If this is not enough to charge the car, loading stops.
+This is useful if only need to be charged a little or the charger can be connected for 2 days or longer, such as in the weekend.

+## Frequent Phase Switching Protection
+The load balancer includes a phase switching protection mechanism to prevent frequent switches between 1 and 3 phases:

+- When switching from 3 phases to 1 phase in Eco or Solar mode, a 15-minute timer is started
+- During this period, the charger will not switch back to 3 phases even if more power becomes available
+- This protection does not apply to manual mode changes (e.g., switching to "Minimal 1.4kW" or "Minimal 4kW")
+- The timer duration can be adjusted in the `timer.ev_load_balancer_phase_switching_timer` configuration

+## Robust Sensor Validity Check and Fallback
+If any required sensor or attribute for the selected charge mode is unavailable, unknown, none, or non-numeric, the automation will:
+- Log an error to Home Assistant's system log: `[EV Load Balancer] Fallback to default charger values due to missing or invalid sensor data.`
+- Set the charger to its default current and phase, skipping all further logic.

+This check is mode-aware: car-related sensors are only checked if car-aware mode is enabled.
+This ensures safe and predictable operation even if some sensors are missing or temporarily unavailable.

 ## Future Developments
 - [x] Autocalculate charger efficiency.
 - [x] Make car awareness optional.
 - [x] Option to prioritize PV consumption.
+- [x] Phase switching protection
 - [ ] Optimize for dynamic energy contracts.
 - [x] Provide as generic a Home Assistant package.
 - [ ] Option to limit to 1 phase in Eco mode.